anloehr-1097/TuringMachineC/Readme.md

 # What is this about?
-This is an implementation of a universal turing machine (UTM) which accepts as an input another turing machine specified in a given format and yields as an output the result when simulating the other turing machine.
+This is an implementation of a universal turing machine (UTM) which accepts as an input another turing machine specified in a given format and yields as anoutput the result when simulating the other turing machine.
 The turing machine provided to the universal turing machine is provided as a text file with a structure as specified below in the 'Input' section.

+This is one of my first C projects which I 'completed'.
+It is more of a prototype which I may refactor and clean in the future if I ever feel the urge to do so.

 ## Input
 ### Initial tape of the turing machine